ukayzm/dwr/proto1/README.md

 * HC-06 Bluetooth
 * Xiaomi Power Bank 10400mAh

-## Software
+# Software

-sketch/ - arduino source code
+* sketch/ - main source code

-required library:
+* test_mpu6050_dmp/ - test MPU6050 in DMP mode, measure angles of yaw, pitch and roll, and measure the time to read data.

+## Required Library

 * IRremove
 * I2Cdev, MPU6050 from https://github.com/jrowberg/i2cdevlib

-You can play with Arduino standard IDE.
+You can use Arduino standard IDE to compile the source code and upload.
 But I prefer to use linux terminal.

 ```bash
 $ arduino-cli lib install IRremote